Articulated bus: Vietnam

-In Vietnam, articulated bus was first introduced and operated on 16 October 2010, by Transerco in Hanoi.
+In Vietnam, articulated bus service was first introduced and operated on 16 October 2010, by Transerco in Hanoi.
 It was added to the route 07 from My Dinh Bus Station to Noi Bai Airport as a test run.
-The bus was part of Hanoi Ecotrans project subsidized by EU and Ile de France.
-It was a Mercedes Euro II Galaxy which first manufactured in December 2003 by Mercedes-Benz Vietnam and was previously used for SEA Games in Hanoi.
-The bus was painted yellow instead of traditional white-yellow-red (from top to bottom) and had two ticket sellers on-board instead of one.
-The bus received positive reviews from passengers but the bus no longer operated in Hanoi, route 07 is now occupied by Thaco Huyndai buses and Daewoo BC212MA buses.
+The bus was part of the Hanoi Ecotrans project subsidized by the EU and Ile de France.
+It was a Mercedes Euro II Galaxy which was first manufactured in December 2003 by Mercedes-Benz Vietnam and was previously used for SEA Games in Hanoi.
+The bus was painted yellow instead of traditional white-yellow-red (from top to bottom) and had two ticket sellers onboard instead of one.
+The bus received positive reviews from passengers but the bus no longer operates in Hanoi; route 07 is now served by Daewoo BC095 buses.

 North America

 United States

-Articulated buses are commonplace in US urban centers such as Albuquerque, Austin, Baltimore, Boston, Chicago, Cleveland, Denver, Houston, Indianapolis, Los Angeles, West Palm Beach,Miami, Minneapolis-St.Paul, New York City, Newark, Orange County (California), Orlando, Philadelphia, Phoenix, Pittsburgh, Portland (Oregon), Rochester (New York), San Diego, San Francisco, Seattle, Washington, D.C., and Westchester County (New York).
+Articulated buses are commonplace in US urban centers such as Albuquerque, Austin, Baltimore, Boston, Chicago, Cleveland, Denver, Honolulu, Indianapolis, Los Angeles, West Palm Beach, Miami, Minneapolis-St.Paul, New York City, Newark, Orange County (California), Orlando, Philadelphia, Phoenix, Pittsburgh, Portland (Oregon), Rochester (New York), San Diego, San Francisco, Seattle, Washington, D.C., and Westchester County (New York).
 In Eugene, Lane Transit District uses articulated buses on some high-traffic routes, as well as on their Emerald Express (EmX) Bus Rapid Transit Service.
 In Vancouver, Washington, C-Tran (Washington) uses articulated buses on their BRT service, The Vine (bus rapid transit).

 Canada

-In Canada, they are used in Brampton, Calgary, Durham Region, Edmonton, Gatineau, Halifax, Hamilton, London, Longueuil, Mississauga, Montreal, Niagara Falls, Ottawa, Quebec City, Saskatoon, Toronto, York Region, Metro Vancouver and Winnipeg.
+In Canada, they are used in Brampton, Calgary, Durham Region, Edmonton, Gatineau, Halifax, Hamilton, London, Longueuil, Mississauga, Montreal, Niagara Region, Ottawa, Quebec City, Regina, Saskatoon, St. Albert, Toronto, York Region, Metro Vancouver and Winnipeg.